Hyères: Hellenic Olbia

 The Hellenic city of Olbia (Ὀλβία) was refounded on the Phoenician settlement that dated to the fourth century BC; Olbia is mentioned by the geographer Strabo (IV.1.5) as a city of the Massiliotes that was fortified "against the tribe of the Salyes and against those Ligures who live in the Alps".
 Greek and Roman antiquities have been found in the area.

 Middle Ages

 The first reference to the town Hyères dates from 963.
-Originally a possession of the Viscount of Marseilles, it was later transferred to Charles of Anjou.
+Originally a possession of the Viscount of Marseille, it was later transferred to Charles of Anjou.
 Louis IX King of France (often known as "St Louis") landed at Hyères in 1254 when returning from the crusades.

 A commandry of the Knights Templar was based at the town in the 12th century, outside the town walls.
 The remaining remnant is the tower Saint-Blaise.

-20th century
+19th and 20th centuries

+The Hôtel de Ville was completed in 1864.

 After defecting from Soviet intelligence in 1937, Walter Krivitsky hid in Hyères (one of the farthest points in France from his operational base in Paris).